madhukm2050/TaskScheduling_Using_SpringBoot/README.md

 spring.mail.properties.mail.smtp.starttls.enable=true

-⚠️ Gmail requires App Passwords (normal passwords will fail).
+⚠️ Gmail requires App Passwords, not normal passwords.

-📜 Logging Configuration
+📝 Logging

 Logging is implemented using Log4j2

-Logs are written to:
+Logs are stored in:

 logs/application.log

-When the file reaches 1 GB, it rolls automatically:
+When the file size reaches 1 GB, a new log file is created automatically

-application-1.log
-application-2.log

 Example log output:

-INFO  RemainderService - Scheduler triggered for sending reminders INFO  RemainderService - Number of reminders found: 1 INFO  RemainderService - Sending reminder email to user@gmail.com ERROR EmailService - Authentication failed
+INFO  RemainderService - Scheduler triggered
+INFO  RemainderService - Sending reminder email
+ERROR EmailService - Authentication failed

-▶️ How to Run
+▶️ How to Run the Project
 mvn clean spring-boot:run

 Make sure:

-MySQL is running
+MySQL server is running

+Database tables are created

 Gmail App Password is configured

-📌 Current Limitations
+⚠️ Current Limitations

 No REST API to create reminders

 Reminders must be inserted directly into the database

-No retry count for failed emails
+No retry mechanism for failed emails

-🔮 Future Improvements
+🚀 Future Enhancements

-Add REST API to create reminders
+Add REST API for creating reminders

-Add retry mechanism for failed emails
+Add retry logic for email failures

-Add validation and error handling
+Add input validation

 Dockerize the application

-Add metrics and monitoring
+Add monitoring and metrics